hongkongkiwi/docker-rabbitmq-configs/README.md

 There are instructions for using it via the RabbitMQ UI, as well as ruby module that allows you to send messages and process them.

+## Docker

+Useful commands:
+- `docker ps` view running containers
+- `docker ps -a` view all containers, including stopped ones
+- `docker rm [CONTAINER]` Removes a container
+- `docker images` lists images
+- `docker image rm [IMAGE]`

+There are scripts in the `bin` folder to build, run, stop and remove containers and images.
+See how to use them below.

 ## Docker compose

 To start RabbitMQ on docker